hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 # Architecture Overview

+## Jet Instance

+A Jet _instance_ is a unit where the processing takes place.
+There can be multiple instances per JVM, however this only makes sense for testing.
+An instance becomes a _member_ of a cluster: it can join and leave clusters multiple times during its lifetime.
+Any instance can be used to access a cluster, giving an apperance that the entire cluster is available locally.

+On the other hand, a _client instance_ is just an accessor to a cluster and no processing takes place in it.

 ## Create and execute a job

 These are the steps taken to create and execute a Jet job: